18 January 2022

 They are best performed by closing the anal opening, as if you were trying to stop gases from escaping, and at the same time close the vaginal opening, as if you were trying to interrupt urination (a stream of urine).

-You can use a mirror while doing the exercises to check whether the vaginal opening is closed.
+You can use a mirror while doing the exercises to check whether the vaginal opening is closed and the anus lifts.
 Inserting a finger inside the vagina may also help perceive the strength of muscle contraction.

 It is important to breathe normally while performing the exercises and to avoid involuntary contraction of the abdominal muscles, the buttocks and muscles on the inside of your thighs and legs.